bluelabsio/records-mover/LOADING_SUPPORT.md

 3. Using the mypy errors as a driver (run `make` to get mypy to run), create these methods in the DBDriver subclass - initially with `raise NotImplementedError` as the body.
-Focus for now at getting the right methods in place and wired up, not yet on adding actual logic.
+Focus for now at getting the right methods in place, not yet on adding actual logic inside them.

 ## Get tests wired up and talking to your code